Gluecksritter/hello_world/README.md

 * create a Maven/Kotlin project that contains a simple HelloWorld.kt class with a main method printing "Hello, World." and that successfully builds a JAR; use de.thbingen.info2 as group ID and your group name as artifact ID
-* integrate with Travis (I�ll tell you how to do that - ping me on the issue when Maven is set up)
+* integrate with Travis (I`ll tell you how to do that - ping me on the issue when Maven is set up)
 * set up JUnit 4 by extending pom.xml and writing a small HelloWorldTest
 * extend the README to tell users how to launch the application

-When all that�s done:
+When all that`s done:

 * release version 1.0